 She walked in carrying a casserole dish: his grandmother’s recipe.
 He perked up at the familiar aroma of sauerkraut, taking his first bites in days.
 She beamed with pride.

-Deeply moved, I had found the inspiration for my life’s work: collecting family heirloom recipes that have comforted a sick loved one in the hospital, a nursing home, a hospice facility, or even at home.
+Deeply moved, I began collecting family heirloom recipes that have comforted an ailing loved one in the hospital, a nursing home, a hospice facility, or even at home to compile into a heartwarming cookbook.

 As a hospital nurse, I have repeatedly witnessed the unique power of these foods to bring nourishment and cheer to seriously ill patients.
 It may be the chili that evokes a long-ago family garden, the date pudding that always lit up Christmas, or the Hungarian doughnuts pulled from bubbling oil with a young granddaughter who, decades later, turns to the sweet morsels to perk up her ailing grandmother.